Nikhilgulati841/PyWhileWork/ideas_or_tasks.md

-git add . (for the stages of changes made) git commit -m "you message to show up" git push
+git add . (for the stages of changes made) git commit -m "you message to show up" git push for adding any new file also, do the same.

 -